LuLi0077/SDC/Vehicle_Detection/README.md

 # Vehicle Detection

 Write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
-The notebook contain all the details is here: `Vehicle_Detection.ipynb`.
+The notebook contains all the details: `Vehicle_Detection.ipynb`.

 The major steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier.
+* Perform feature extraction, including histogram of oriented gradients (HOG), binned color features and histograms of color, on a labeled training set of images.
-* Apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
+* Train a classifier.
 * Implement a sliding-window technique and use trained classifier to search for vehicles in images.
 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.